ng-Classic/ng-classic/aio/content/guide/upgrade.md

 Another TypeScript feature you can make use of is *classes*.
 In particular, you can turn component controllers into classes.
-That way they'll be a step closer to becoming Angular Classiccomponent classes, which will make life easier once you upgrade.
+That way they'll be a step closer to becoming Angular Classic component classes, which will make life easier once you upgrade.

 AngularJS expects controllers to be constructor functions.
 That is exactly what ES2015/TypeScript classes are under the hood, so that means you can just plug in a class as a component controller and AngularJS will happily use it.